Quality Comfort Home Services Logo

 Freon costs fluctuate frequently and the type of refrigerant you have in your air conditioner also plays a big role in the cost as well as your location throughout the country.

-In the Cincinnati, OH area, a lb of R22 refrigerant can cost you anywhere from $350-$450 per pound.
+In the Cincinnati, OH area, the price for a lb of R22 refrigerant can is anywhere from $350-$450 per pound.

-R410A refrigerant, which is the main type being used in AC systems since 2010, is much cheaper and costs only about $200-$250 per pound to refill.
+R410A refrigerant, which is the main type being used in AC systems since 2010, is much cheaper.
+The freon price for R22 is only about $200-$250 per pound to refill.

 Each cooling company can decide what they’d like to charge for Freon, but these fairly average prices across the industry for southwest Ohio.